ifeanyimuogbo/jur-profile-builder/README.md

 - The edit profile logic entails creating a new user object with the filled details if it does not already exist in local storage and saving/editing if it exists.
 - As a bonus, I added a profile aggregation view on the home page "/" and a delete function.\\

+My approach changed as I developed the app, as I couldn't fully put the atomic design pattern to use due to the compactness of the assessment and inadequacy of the set timing.

+### b.
+Challenges faced
+It was a straightforward tasks.
+The only challenge I faced was 'time' as I was constrained to complete this in the fastest time possible.
+### c.
-If I had more time (a couple more days),\
+#### i.
+If I had a couple more days/
   - I'd ensure thorough type safety
 - I'd be more conscientous with styling, responsiveness and organization
 - I'd make components more modular by splitting into atomic components as I originally intended.
 - I'd implement a slicker UI
-- I'd write tests
 - I'd extend the logic further to include a mock user authentication feature.

-### b.
-Challenges faced
-### c
-#### i.
-If I had a couple more days
 #### ii.
 If I had a month
+ - I'd write unit and integration tests.
+ - I'd run snapshot tests

 ### d.
 URL to the deployed App: https://jur-profile-builder.netlify.app/
+Home page: "/" /
+View Profile: "/view-profile/:id" where id is email address of user/ Edit Profile: "/edit-profile" to create a new user profile and "/edit-profile/:id" to edit an existing profile